IBM/ibm-block-csi-driver/docs/content/configuration/csi_ug_config_advanced_importvol.md

       For more information, see [IBM Hyper-Scale Manager documentation](https://www.ibm.com/docs/en/hyper-scale-manager/).

-Use this procedure to help build a PV yaml file for your volumes.
+Use this procedure to help build a PV YAML file for your volumes.

 **Note:** These steps are setup for importing volumes from a Spectrum Virtualize Family system.
 Change parameters, as needed.

-1. Create a persistent volume (PV) yaml file.
+1. Create a persistent volume (PV) YAML file.

     **Important:** Be sure to include the `storageClassName` and `controllerPublishSecretRef` parameters or errors will occur.

-2. Take the `volume_name` and other optional information (collected before the procedure) and insert it into the yaml file (under `spec.csi.volumeAttributes`).
+2. Take the `volume_name` and other optional information (collected before the procedure) and insert it into the YAML file (under `spec.csi.volumeAttributes`).

     **Important:** If using the CSI Topology feature, the `spec.csi.volumeHandle` contains the system ID.
 In the example below, the `spec.csi.volumeHandle` would read similar to the following: `SVC:demo-system-id-1:600507640082000B08000000000004FF`.